-KEY WORDS parliament choosing rule • proportional representation • power index • strategic voting • manipulability
+Keywords: parliament choosing rule, proportional representation, power index, strategic voting, manipulability, overshooting, undershooting.

-We would like to thank Steven Brams, Hannu Nurmi, Mamoru Kaneko and Clemens Puppe for helpful comments and discussions on earlier versions of this paper.
-We also thank several referees for useful suggestions.
-Any errors are ours alone.
+- We thank Steven Brams, Hannu Nurmi and Mamoru Kaneko for comments and discussions on earlier versions of this paper.
+We also thank attendants of the VIII International Meeting for Social Choice and Welfare for comments and suggestions. - Corresponding author.